Kukulkan14/ECE287FINAL/BulletedReport.md

 - Use the buttons on the board to make your selection.
 The order of the buttons is as follows from left to right 4 3 2 1
 - A continue screen.
 This screen is the second part of the starting screens and informs the user of the correlation between the buttons on the DE2-115 board and the options presented.
 When the user presses any button, "EXAM" will be displayed.
 ### SURPRISE
+- You do work well under pressure!
+You get the whole thing done with 2 minutes to spare!
+  - You passed!
+B+
 - An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a win for the user as they pass the exam with a B+.
 ### TWO_DAYS
+- You ignore the exam for a day.
+There are now 2 days remaining.
+What do you do?
+  - 1 Do it later
+  - 2 Do it now
 - An option screen.
 The user is presented with two options.
 If button 1 is pressed, "ONE_DAY" will be displayed.
 If button 2 is pressed, "NOW" will be displayed.
 If buttons 3 or 4 are pressed, there will be no change to the display.
 ### ZERO_DAYS
+- You ignore the exam for a day.
+There are now 0 days remaining.
+What do you do?
+  - 1 Do it later
+  - 2 Do it now
 - An option screen.
 The user is presented with two options.
 If button 1 is pressed, "GAMER" will be displayed.
 If button 2 is pressed, "PRESSURE" will be displayed.
 If buttons 3 or 4 are pressed, there will be no change to the display.
 ## VGA
 ### VGA States